Skip to main content

 Prerequisites

 Following are prerequisites for using Eggplant Functional (EPF), including supported operating systems (OSs) and software, hardware and memory recommendations, default port usage, and related notes.
 To achieve the best results in your environment, consider how and where you plan to run your tests.
-For example, on which machines will you run the EPF GUI to write your scripts?
-Will you run multiple tests on multiple instances of EPF at the same time without the GUI?
+For example, on which machines will you run the Eggplant Functional GUI to write your scripts?
+Will you run multiple tests on multiple instances of Eggplant Functional at the same time without the GUI?
 Plan to set up your test systems accordingly.
 If you have any questions, please don't hesitate to contact our Customer Support.

 System Recommendations